top of page

 As of October 1776, CA army purchasing agent, Andrew Huntington was responsible for ALL of the remaining barrels of CA powder (from Massachusetts) and was desperate to get information on building a shelter for the guards, who were not getting paid yet asked to stand around in freezing temps!

 Andrew wanted his younger brother, Joshua, a captain in the army, to personally ask Washington because he wasn't getting any answers and the guards were about to quit.
-Things were chaotic in October for sure and Washington was not able to do his administrative stuff.
-But, there was ALWAYS a threat of nefarious Loyalist actors infiltrating patriot towns, like Norwich, to perform arson or kidnap important patriots.
-Thus, the guards were needed!
-Norwich also had nightwatchmen required to protect the town.
+Things were one big chaotic retreat in October and Washington was not able to do his administrative stuff.
+I think they were in the White Plains area by the end of the month.

 Andrew Huntington lived here from 1767ish-1824 with his large family.
 Located on East Town Street in Norwichtown, it was from here that he directed provisioning, and supply chains, for Washington's army, particularly from 1775-1777.
 He had a horse named Count Pulaski and ran a rum distillery.